FritzHeider/DeXVision/README.md

 4. **Open DevTools in the tab you wish to inspect** and interact with the page.
 You should see coloured orbits correspond to network requests, with exceptions causing a flash.

+### Configuration

+The server retries connections to Chrome when an initial attempt fails or a session disconnects.
+You can tune this behaviour with environment variables:

+- `RETRY_INTERVAL_MS` – base delay in milliseconds between retry attempts (default `1000`).
+- `MAX_RETRY_ATTEMPTS` – maximum number of attempts before giving up (default `5`).

 ## Next Steps for a Production‑Ready Release

 This prototype is a foundation.
 To achieve a 10/10 on all metrics, consider the following enhancements: